Redmine

 Redmine is a free and open source, web-based project management and issue tracking tool.
 It allows users to manage multiple projects and associated subprojects.
-It features per project wikis and forums, time tracking, and flexible, role-based access control.
+It features per-project wikis and forums, time tracking, and flexible, role-based access control.
 It includes a calendar and Gantt charts to aid visual representation of projects and their deadlines.
 Redmine integrates with various version control systems and includes a repository browser and diff viewer.

 The design of Redmine is significantly influenced by Trac, a software package with some similar features.

 Redmine is written using the Ruby on Rails framework.
 It is cross-platform and cross-database and supports 49 languages.

 Features

 Redmine includes a wide range of features designed to support project management and collaboration.
 It enables tracking of multiple projects simultaneously and offers flexible, role-based access control.
-The platform incorporates an issue tracking system, Gantt chart, and calendar, along with integrated tools for managing news, documents, and files.
+The platform incorporates an issue tracking system, Gantt chart, and a calendar, along with integrated tools for managing news, documents, and files.
 Users can receive updates through web feeds and email notifications.
 Each project can have its own wiki and forum, and the system also supports basic time tracking.
 Redmine allows the creation of custom fields for issues, time entries, projects, and users.
 It integrates with various source code management systems such as Subversion (SVN, CVS, Git, Mercurial, Bazaar, and Darcs).
 Additional features include support for multiple LDAP authentication, user self-registration, compatibility with 49 languages, support for multiple databases, plugin extensions, and a REST API for external integrations.